2010 Pacific-10 Conference women's basketball tournament

-2010 State Farm Pacific-10 Conference Women's Basketball Tournament was a post season tournament for the women's basketball teams in the Pacific-10 conference.
+The 2010 State Farm Pacific-10 Conference Women's Basketball Tournament was a post-season tournament for the women's basketball teams in the Pacific-10 Conference.
 The games were held on Thursday through Sunday, March 11–14, at the Galen Center (Los Angeles, California).
-Stanford was the tournament champion and became the NCAA tournament automatic qualifier, having beaten the Bruins of UCLA in the championship game.
+Stanford was the tournament champion and became the NCAA tournament automatic qualifier, having beaten UCLA in the championship game.